hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 4. Select "Manage mobile devices"

-5. Click "Account Only Remote Wipe Device" followed by "Delete Device"
+5. Click "Account Only Remote Wipe Device"

 ![Exchange Online Mobile Device Management](../../assets/technology/automation-account-exchange/opening-mobile-device-exchange-online.png)

 Doing the above is fine for single instances, but this becomes unfeasible in an enterprise environment where there big batches of new and departing users on a recurring basis or circumstances calls for time-sensitive actions.

-### Getting Started with Automation Accounts
+### Automation Kick-Off: Getting Started with Automation Accounts

-1. Creat
+If you have not already, elevate to Automation Contributor by heading over to [Privileged Identity Management (PIM)](https://hassananees.com/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id/).

+1. Head on over to [portal.azure.com](http://portal.azure.com)

+2. Search for "Automation Account"

+3. Click on "